lizliz/teaspoon/README.md

 Full documentation of this package is available [here](http://elizabethmunch.com/code/teaspoon/index.html).
 The full documentation includes information about installation, module documentation with examples, contributing, the license, and citing teaspoon.

-The code is a compilation of work done by [Elizabeth Munch](http://www.elizabethmunch.com) and [Firas Khasawneh](http://www.firaskhasawneh.com/) along with her students and collaborators.
+The code is a compilation of work done by [Elizabeth Munch](http://www.elizabethmunch.com) and [Firas Khasawneh](http://www.firaskhasawneh.com/) along with their students and collaborators.
 People who have contributed to teaspoon include:

 - [Audun Myers](https://github.com/myersau3)
 - Melih Yesilli